 If you have followed this blog for more than a week or two, you know I love to make mini-tarts with various fillings.
 Recently, I accepted an assignment to make blueberry cheesecake tarts for a wedding shower at our church.
 The bride picked a blue color scheme, so blueberries and blackberries were the obvious choice for the fruit on top.

-Because I enjoy shortbread more than graham crackers, I wanted to use my favorite shortbread crust recipe for the tart shells although store-bought shells are perfectly acceptable.
-Because the shells are pre-baked, an uncooked filling seemed preferable over the traditional baked cheesecake filling with eggs.
+Because I enjoy shortbread more than graham crackers (unless they’re homemade), I wanted to use my favorite shortbread crust recipe for the tart shells.
+However, store-bought shells are perfectly acceptable.
+Because the shells are pre-baked, an uncooked filling seemed preferable to traditional baked cheesecake filling with eggs.

 Here’s the best news of all.
 You can prepare these little jewels at least 2-3 days ahead of time except for placing the fruit on top which should wait until you are almost ready to serve.

-P.S.
 When you make the filling, it’s VERY IMPORTANT the mascarpone cheese be at room temperature.
-If it is still cold when you add the warm white chocolate, the chocolate will harden as soon as it hits the cold cheese, leaving you with a lumpy filling. 🙁Print
+If it is still cold when you add the warm white chocolate, the chocolate will harden as soon as it hits the cold cheese, leaving you with a lumpy filling. 🙁